shlinkio/shlink/UPGRADE.md

 * `/qr/{shortCode}[/{size}]` -> `/{shortCode}/qr-code[/{size}]`
 * `PUT /rest/v{version}/short-urls/{shortCode}` -> `PATCH /rest/v{version}/short-urls/{shortCode}`

-When using the old ones, a 404 status will me returned now.
+When using the old ones, a 404 status will be returned now.

 ### Removed command and route aliases